Sarim-K/votecount-bot/README.md

 # votecount-bot
 discord bot to count upvotes &amp; downvote reactions

-a discord bot that replicates a system similar to reddit's karma system, only with discord reactions (upvotes and downvotes).
+a discord bot that replicates a system similar to reddit's karma system, only with discord reactions (upvotes, downvotes, retweets).
-upvote & downvote emoji ID's are defined at the start of runBot.py, as integers.
+upvote, downvote & rt emoji ID's are defined at the start of runBot.py, as integers.

 dependencies: